cg-gdsc/GDSC-8/tutorials/GDSC API Documentation.md

 ## API limits

-- X conversations per day
+- 5 conversations per persona per day
-- X interactions per conversation (X each side)
+- 20 interactions per conversation (10 each side)
+- 30k tokens per conversation on GDSC API side
+  - when chatting with a persona, this persona calls Mistral and consumes token.
+The persona should not exceed 30k tokens during the conversation
-- X submissions per day
+- 1 submissions per week